Sandgate Country Park

 Before 1887 the Sandgate Estate covered about four thousand acres to the north of the Storrington – Washington Road.
 The estate was centred on Sandgate House and its surrounding ornamental park immediately to the north of the road.

-Sandgate Conservation Society’s concept for the Country Park started off with the areas of land that already had public access: Sandgate Park; Sullington Warren; and Warren Hill, and then to take advantage of any opportunity to join these existing sites with a footpath and where possible to increase the area of land with public access.
+The concept for the Country Park is that it should include the areas of land that already had public access: Sandgate Park; Sullington Warren; and Warren Hill, and then to take advantage of any opportunity to join these existing sites with a footpath and where possible to increase the area of land with public access.

-In recent months significant progress has been made towards realising the vision of Sandgate Country Park – this is described below.
-Sandgate Conservation Society has worked, and will continue to work, to help ensure the best possible outcome for Sandgate Country Park by such activities as commenting on planning applications, getting involved in such consultations like the County Minerals Plan; neighbourhood plans; and the Horsham Strategic Plan, and raising issues with local councillors.
+Recently significant progress has been made towards realising the vision of Sandgate Country Park – this is described below.
+Sandgate Conservation Society works to help ensure the best possible outcome for Sandgate Country Park by such activities as commenting on planning applications, getting involved in such consultations like the County Minerals Plan; neighbourhood plans; and the Horsham Strategic Plan, and raising issues with local councillors.

 The map shows the approximate locations and extents of the quarry and ex-quarry sites on either side of the Hampers Lane relevant to the formation of Sandgate Country Park.
 Each area, and its current status in relation to the concept of the Country Park, is described below.

-Sandgate Quarry (Sandgate Park Quarry) – 90 acres approximately
+Sandgate Park Quarry / Sandgate Park – 90 acres approximately

 Washington Sand Pit – 17 acres approximately